 How to Donate to the Library

-The library collection is expanded and maintained by a volunteer committee of congregants.
-Potential gift volumes must be reviewed by the Library Committee; not all donations will be added to the library.
+The library collection is maintained by a volunteer committee of congregants.
+Potential gifts of books must be reviewed by the Library Committee; not all donations will be added to the library.

 You might also want to consider making a donation to the Library Fund when celebrating a simcha (happy occasion) or remembering a loved one’s yahrtzeit.
 Your contribution will be used to purchase new books for the collection.
 Or, buy a volume from our wish list of books on Amazon under the name “Bet Ha’am.”